This article has been updated. It was originally published on 5 October 2020

 “Tax has been one of the most important mechanisms that governments have used to support businesses and people throughout the crisis.
 The old adage about cash being king really comes to the fore.
 Businesses have realised just how much tax played an important role in that – understanding how much tax is involved in the cash flows of your business is a vital component of your decision-making, and that will put tax right in the heart of the boardroom.

-“From a tax perspective our research tells us that there are two or three really big issues which are here today and they will be here in the future.
+“From a tax perspective our research told us that there are two or three really big issues which are here today and will be here in the future.
 The first is just the task of being compliant - the biggest issue on companies’ minds throughout the world, large or small, is ‘can I report correctly?
 Can I report on time, do I make my payments correctly and on time?’
 The biggest issue is just to be compliant, and that sounds easy to some people, but if you operate in many jurisdictions, it's a huge exercise.

 “Technology is not a panacea or a quick fix - there are very few examples of making a big infrastructure bet on technology that comes in on budget and on time, delivering exactly what you wanted.
 Actually, you can take a lot of strides with smaller bets.
 For example, rather than attempting 100% automation, if you automate some of your existing manual processes you would free up a lot of capacity to be more strategic and do more rethinking.